Work & Co: Planned Parenthood

 In 2019, Work & Co partnered with Planned Parenthood for America to determine ways in which technology could extend the non-profit’s reach and impact among teen populations.
 Work & Co conducted research with teenagers for several months, testing a series of concepts before establishing a plan on “Roo,” a gender-neutral, AI-powered chatbot providing private and doctor-reviewed sexual health information.
 To emphasize privacy, the tool does not use cookies or collect location information.

 Work & Co designed and developed the brand, product interface, AI chat engine, back end, and oversaw the product's launch.
 Within the first year, Roo engaged in more than 3.5 million conversations.

 Givenchy

 Fashion brand Givenchy tapped Work & Co to improve their digital capabilities, including a comprehensive rebrand and buildout of their e-commerce products.
-The new layout's modular design more easily supports seasonality and sub-collections with artist collaborations, while improved product photography creates a more engaging experience for shoppers.
 The new site garnered numerous accolades, including gold medals from Indigo Design Awards, Muse Creative Awards, and Vega Awards.